Will The Olive Tree's Hydrating Damask Rose Floral Facial Care range aggravate sensitive skin?

 What is the shelf life of the dry body scrub?

 The shelf life of the product is 9 months from production date.
 Each scrub has been carefully formulated and does not contain any additives or preservatives because our recipe does not contain water.
 For this reason it is very important that you keep your wet hands and water out of the jar as much as you can.
 This is the main reason why we have supplied you with the natural bamboo spoon.
-An opened jar of body scrub, it is advisable to use it by the eighth week from the opening date.
+An opened jar of body scrub, it is advisable to use it by six months from the opening date.
 If you find that you get a fair bit of water in your scrub, please discard the jar after 2 weeks of opening.
 Store your scrub in a dry place.
 Do not store you scrub on the shower floor as you will most likely get water in it.

 Why does your shampoo not lather as much?